 City of Edmonton staff will be available to support accessibility even before applications are submitted.
 This could include meeting to conduct site accessibility evaluations, providing sources for purchase of infrastructure or providing educational materials around accessibility.

-Community rinks are owned and maintained by community leagues.
-Only community leagues are able to apply to participate in this program.
-If you’re interested in having your community league take part and are willing to help out, reach out to your local community league.
-A list of all community leagues and their contact information can be found here.
+Fully enclosed spaces able to host temporary off-leash areas within licenced areas are owned and maintained by Community Leagues.
+Only Community Leagues are able to apply to participate in this program.
+If you’re interested in having your Community League take part and are willing to help out, contact your local Community League.
+A list of all Community Leagues and their contact information can be found here.

 Approximately one out of every 3 households in Edmonton have a dog.
 In fact, there are now more dogs than children in Edmonton!